eickler/rumsimop/README.md

 kubectl get deployment rumsimop
 ```

+Optionally, set

-(Optionally, set otlp.collector to the URL of your OTLP collector and otlp.auth to the credentials for the collector.)
+- otlp.collector to the URL of your OTLP collector and otlp.auth to the credentials for the collector.
+- loglevel to the desired (Rust) log level, which will also be propagated to the simulator.

 Run a workload: